aspinwall-ui/aspinwall-launcher/docs/widgets/creating_widgets.md

 Assuming you're following the meson.build file from the widget example, this will allow `meson compile <widget-id>-update-po` (and, by extension, `xgettext`) to find these strings and automatically add them to the po file.

-See the example widget project for an example meson build file for translations.
+See the [example widget](https://github.com/aspinwall-ui/aspinwall-example-widget) for an example meson build file for translations.